arch-Seraph/CatDogClassifier/README.md

 - Evaluating performance on a separate test set.
 - Making predictions on individual random samples.

+## Dataset
+The dataset used in this project is the Dogs vs. Cats dataset, originally sourced from Kaggle.

+-Source: Kaggle Dogs vs. Cats Dataset
+-Format: The images have been pre-processed and flattened into .csv files for this specific pipeline.
+-Structure:
+  input.csv: Flattened pixel values for training images. labels.csv: Binary labels where 0 represents a Dog and 1 represents a Cat.

 ## Technical Stack
 - **Language:** Python 3.x
 - **Deep Learning Framework:** TensorFlow / Keras